praetoriandigital/cub-java/README.md

       return httpStatusError;
     }

-    // object reloaded without error, now we have latest snapshot of model from cub.
+    // Object reloaded without error, now we have the latest snapshot of a model from Cub.
     // @todo: Related model(s) must be updated in the system. return httpStatusOk; // status 200 if model(s) were update, otherwise 500 status.
   }